-Third parties using the telecommunications network include other telecommunications providers which terminate or transit calls on the network.
+Third parties using the telecommunications network include roaming customers of other service providers and other telecommunications providers which terminate or transit calls on the network.
 These wholesale (incoming) traffic revenues are recognized in the period of related usage.
 A proportion of the revenue received is often paid to other operators (interconnect) for the use of their networks, where applicable.
-The revenues and costs of these terminate or transit calls are stated gross in these financial statements as the Company is the principal supplier of these services using its own network freely defining the pricing of the service, and recognized in the period of related usage.
+The revenues and costs of these terminate or transit calls are stated gross in these consolidated financial statements as the Group is the principal supplier of these services using its own network freely defining the pricing of the service, and recognized in the period of related usage.